1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Dysphagia can stem from neurological disorders (like stroke or Parkinson’s), muscle problems (such as myasthenia gravis), structural blockages in the esophagus, or chronic acid reflux (GERD).
+Neurological conditions (such as a stroke or Parkinson) and problems with the muscles (such as myasthenia gravis), obstructions in the esophagus, or chronic acid reflux (GERD) can cause dysphagia.

-6. Are there foods I must avoid with dysphagia?
+Are there any foods that I need to avoid with dysphagia?

-Gastrodoxs.com partners with gastrointestinal and speech-language pathology teams across Houston—including Sugar Land, The Woodlands, Katy, and Pearland—to diagnose and treat swallowing disorders.
+Gastrodoxs.com collaborates with gastrointestinal and speech-language pathology units throughout Houston such as Sugar Land, The Woodlands, Katy, and Pearland to diagnose and treat the swallowing disorders.

 Related Blogs